Bookmark this page:

 The Obba log window.

-Obba can generate extensive diagnostic output.
-You can access its log window via Obba Control Panel: Windows: Show Log Window.
+You can start a small log viewer via Obba Control Panel: Windows: Show Log Window.
 Here you find details which objects where created under which label and which objects were accessed.

 Object handle not found.